The Following books are available now on amazon.com or as print on demand from any bookstore.

 SIREN

 NONFICTION This is the story of a man I met in a bar in Las Vegas and what happened to him when he unexpectedly fell in love with a picture in a magazine, not so much the picture, but what it represented in the unconscious realm, in the Jungian sense.
 As the unconscious crossed over into the three dimensional world, his life was upended with the resultant loss of his family, his job, and his idea of who he had thought he was for the first 40 years or so of his life.
 He learned that hell is real, not a place, but a state of consciousness.
-In due time, he emerged on the other side of this definitely unasked for and unwanted experience as happier than he’d ever thought he’d been when he was at the pinnacle of his career success.
+In due time, he emerged on the other side of this definitely unasked for and unwanted experience much happier than he’d ever even imagined possible when he was at the pinnacle of his career success.
+At first glance it sounds like the typical middle age crisis many men go through, but it transpired on a much deeper and more destructive level.
+It is perhaps, more of a hero’s journey and a guidebook as what to expect for any man who has attained success and is beginning to wonder if this is all there is.
+It is also a map of what to expect for the wife or girlfriend whose man suddenly seems far away and `different.’

 CAR CRAZY !
 See description below.
 AVAILABLE NOW $50.00 Large 8.5 x 11″ format, 385 pages, 300+ color and B & W images.
-Also available as an ebook and kindle.

 My 50 plus years of car ownership have been interesting: crooked and inept mechanics, multiple fuel and electrical fires, leaking convertibles, British heaters and defrosters which made it worse inside the car than outside, wipers that never worked properly, oil leaks, strange engine noises, really hot floors, ominous sights, sounds, and smells of undetermined origin, exploding batteries, brake failure, tire blowouts, locked engines, and convertible tops and electric windows that defied the laws of gravity in reverse.
 While cars today are certainly more efficient, faster than anything from the `Muscle Car’ era, and definitely safer, they somehow seem more generic…digital, for lack of a better word, and in many instances even soulless.